mitchthorson/metadata-generator-py/readme.md

 and you're good to go.

 ##Development
 If you want to make changes, (maybe more meta tags??) just pull down the code and hack away.
 Currently there are no external dependencies.
-If that ever changes, I'd reccomend setting up a virtual environment.
+If that ever changes, I'd recomend setting up a virtual environment.